1Password/scim-examples/kubernetes/README.md

-# Deploying the 1Password SCIM bridge on Kubernetes
+# Deploy 1Password SCIM Bridge on Kubernetes

 This example explains how to deploy the 1Password SCIM bridge on a Kubernetes cluster.
 It assumes your Kubernetes cluster supports "load balancer" services.